 The client came back and asked about composite toe shoes for the diabetic customers.

 As for the suggestion of using Composite Toe Safety Shoes for Diabetics, that is certainly a good suggestion.
-Composite Toe Safety Shoes have 2 advantages: one is they are lighter, which is always a big benefit for Diabetics, and secondly, they have a larger toe box, which gives the toes of the Diabetic more room.
-Toe room is the critical thing for Diabetics; and because Composite Safety Toes have to be bigger than steel to provide the same protection, that fact makes them a natural for diabetics.
-(The reason they have to be bigger (more toe room) is Composite materials are not as strong as steel; thus to make the composite toe provide the same protection as steel, the composite toe has to be thicker than the steel toe and the shape of the toe has to be more bulbous.)
+Composite toe safety shoes have 2 advantages: one is they are lighter, which is always a big benefit for diabetics, and secondly, they have a larger toe box, which gives the toes more room.
+Toe room is the critical thing for diabetics; and because composite safety toes have to be bigger than steel to provide the same protection, that fact makes them a natural for diabetics.
+(The reason they have to be bigger (more toe room) is composite materials are not as strong as steel; thus to make the composite toe provide the same protection as steel, the composite toe has to be thicker than the steel toe and the shape of the toe has to be more bulbous.)

-There are some Steel Toe boots that have wider toe boxes, too, like the styles that have a more “oblique style” to them, as you would see in the old earth shoes (non-safety) or in Keen’s Safety Shoe styles.
+There are some steel toe boots that have wider toe boxes, too, like the styles that have a more “oblique style” to them, as you would see in the old earth shoes (non-safety) or in KEEN Utility Safety Shoe styles.